usnistgov/metaschema/website/content/specification/_index.md

 A flag value is equivalent if the value, or default value if not provided, is an exact match.
 A non-default flag is considered to have no value and will match the same flag on another instance that has no value.

+Field instances whose flags all match are considered to be in the same *collapse group*.
+Collapsing works by combining the values for all the instances in the the same *collapse group*.

+When collapsing values in the same *collapse group* the ordering of the field values MUST be in the same order as their original field instances.
+The ordering of all *collapse groups* MUST follow the ordering of the first field instance added to the collapse group.

+For example, given field instances in the sequence `{ A, B, C, D }`, if `{ A, C }` are a collapse group, and `{ B, D }` are a different collapse group.
+Then `{ A, C }` would be ordered before `{ B, D }`, since `A` is ordered before `B`.

 Note: Collapsing may affect the relative ordering of field instances.
 If two field instances are non-adjacent and their flags match, then the later field instance will be moved to be adjacent to the first. **Do not use the collapsible feature if maintaining field sequences is important to your use.**

 An example a collapsible field definition might look like the following.